Environmental issues in Afghanistan: Water management

 Most of Afghanistan's fresh water flow by fast-flowing rivers into neighboring countries.
-This naturally benefits those countries but not Afghanistan.
-The primary threat to Afghanistan's water supply is the droughts, which have created food shortages for millions of Afghans in the past.
+This benefits those countries but not Afghanistan.
+The primary threat to Afghanistan's water supply is the drought in parts of the country, which often creates food shortages.
 The resulting agricultural crises between 1995 and 2001 have driven many thousands of families from rural to urban areas.

 In response to drought, deep wells for irrigation have been drilled which decreased the under ground water level, further draining groundwater resources, which rely on rain for replenishment.
+To fix these problems, more dams and reservoirs are being built all across the country.

 According to UNICEF, only around 67% of the population of Afghanistan has access to clean drinking water.
-This number is expected to steadily increase in the future, especially in Kabul after the Shah wa Arus and Shahtoot dams are completed.
-The major organizations helping Afghanistan better manage its water resources are Indian and German.
+This number is expected to steadily increase in the future, especially after the Qosh Tepa Canal and the Shahtoot Dam are completed.

 Between 1998 and 2003, about 99% of the Sistan wetlands were dry, another result of continued drought and lack of water management.
 The wetlands, an important habitat for breeding and migrant waterfowl including the dalmatian pelican and the marbled teal, have provided water for agricultural irrigation for at least 5,000 years.
 They are fed by the Helmand and Farah rivers, which ran at 98% below average in drought years between 2001 and 2003.
 As in other areas of the country, the loss of natural vegetation resulted in soil erosion; here, sandstorms submerged as many as 100 villages by 2003.

 Some of the major water reservoirs and dams include the following: